nicolimo86/devbox/README.md

 My Dev Box
 =========

-This Vagrant file creates an Ubuntu 18.04 box configured with the following tools:
+This Vagrant file defines my personal devbox.
+It creates an Ubuntu 18.04 box configured with the following tools:

 CLOUD